matt-culbert/CloakNDaggerC2/README.md

 # Cloak & Dagger

+Just laying it out, I'm bad about pushing to main and sometimes break it.
+I do notice it fast, but yeah...
+I'm trying to be better.

 ![logo](/img/guide/cnd8.png)

 A C2 framework designed around the use of public/private RSA key pairs to sign and authenticate commands being executed.
 This prevents MiTM interception of calls and ensures opsec during delicate operations.